 Wages were low, but every farmer allowed gleaning after the main harvest.
 This allowed poor families to collect any leftover grain to store in their homes and attics.
 After threshing and winnowing, this grain was made into frumenty, which was something like porridge.
 It was eaten hot with milk (which was plentiful in Sawley) and sweetened with treacle or sugar.

-Stray, stolen or lost cows , and other animals, were placed in the pinfold on Cross Street, opposite the National Schools.
+Stray, stolen or lost cows , and other animals, were placed in the pinfold on Cross Street, opposite the National School.
 They were kept there until ownership was established and payment for foddering detention was made.
-George Wilmot was the keeper for and received 4½d to let thme out, but more if they had been fed.
+George Wilmot was the keeper and received 4½d to let them out (more if they had been fed).

 In medieval times only oxen* were used to pull ploughs and carts.
 They were gradually replaced by horses, especially after the Enclosure Acts, as it was much easier to turn a team of horses round in the smaller fields created by enclosure.
 So the change from oxen to horses probably happened in Sawley in the late 18th century.